 - (a) The assessment shall cover the cumulative noise impacts due to the construction works of the Project and other concurrent projects identified during the course of the EIA study. - (b) The Applicant shall carry out assessment of noise impact from construction (excluding percussive piling) of the Project during daytime, i.e. 7 a.m. to 7 p.m., on weekdays other than general holidays in accordance with the methodology in paragraphs 5.3. and 5.4 of Annex 13 of the TM.
-The criteria in Table 1B of Annex 5 of the TM shall be adopted in the assessment. - (c) To minimize the construction noise impact, alternative construction methods to replace percussive piling shall be proposed as far as practicable.
-In case blasting works is involved, it shall be carried out, as far as practicable, outside the sensitive hours of 7 p.m. to 7 a.m. on Monday to Saturday and any time on a general holiday, including Sunday.
-For blasting that must be carried out during the above-mentioned sensitive hours, the noise impact from the removal of debris and rocks shall be fully assessed and adequate mitigation measures shall be recommended to reduce the noise impact. - (d) If the unmitigated construction noise levels are found exceeding the relevant criteria, the Applicant shall propose practicable direct mitigation measures (including movable barriers, enclosures, quieter alternative methods, re-scheduling and restricting hours of operation of noisy tasks) to minimize the impact.
-If the mitigated noise levels still exceed the

-- relevant criteria, the duration of the noise exceedance shall be given. - (e) The Applicant shall, as far as practicable, formulate a reasonable construction programme so that no work will be required in restricted hours as defined under the Noise Control Ordinance (NCO).
-In case the Applicant needs to evaluate whether construction works in restricted hours as defined under the NCO are feasible or not in the context of programming construction works, reference shall be made to relevant technical memoranda issued under the NCO.
+The criteria in Table 1B of Annex 5 of the TM shall be adopted in the assessment. - (c) If the unmitigated construction noise levels are found exceeding the relevant criteria, the Applicant shall propose practicable direct mitigation measures (including movable barriers, enclosures, quieter alternative methods, re-scheduling and restricting hours of operation of noisy tasks) to minimize the impact.
+If the mitigated noise levels still exceed the relevant criteria, the duration of the noise exceedance shall be given. - The Applicant shall, as far as practicable, formulate a (d) reasonable construction programme so that no work will be required in restricted hours as defined under the Noise Control In case the Applicant needs to evaluate Ordinance (NCO). whether construction works in restricted hours as defined under the NCO are feasible or not in the context of programming construction works, reference shall be made to relevant technical memoranda issued under the NCO.
 Regardless of the results of construction noise impact assessment for restricted hours, the Noise Control Authority will process Construction Noise Permit (CNP) application, if necessary, based on the NCO, the relevant technical memoranda issued under the NCO, and the contemporary conditions/situations.
 This aspect shall be explicitly stated in the noise chapter and the conclusions and recommendations chapter in EIA report.